Scottish Country Dancing Dictionary

 Text from this original Common Nightingale article on Wikipedia.

-Image copyright Carlos Delgado Creative Commons Licence 4.0, via Wikimedia Commons.
+Image copyright Carlos Delgado, CC BY-SA 4.0, via Wikimedia Commons.

 Back to the top of this Scottish Country Dancing Instructions 'The Nightingale Strathspey' page